 A basic or DIY AI phone tool

-Answers, and may book, but you configure it, train it, and fix it when it breaks, and it stops at the booking.
-No follow-up, and no one minding it when a storm floods the line with real jobs.
+Answers, and may book, but you write the call flows, train it, and fix it when it breaks, and it stops at the booking.
+Nothing touches the estimate that's been sitting for three weeks, and nobody's minding it the morning hail lights up the line.

 -